Should Christians Consider Dating A Non Christian?

 As Kathy Keller mentions in this article for The Gospel Coalition, there are three more common outcomes:

-Not that they would walk away from Christ altogether, but they may go to church less often, spend less time in bible study or prayer, decreasing financial contributions to missionaries, or become less involved at church to maintain unity in the marriage.
-There’s something deeply de-stabilizing about hiding, downplaying, or letting go of a core part of who you are.
+Not that they would necessarily walk away from Christ altogether, but a lot of Christians may go to church less often, spend less time in bible study or prayer, decrease financial contributions to missionaries, or become less involved at church to maintain unity in the marriage.
+There’s something deeply destabilizing about hiding, downplaying, or letting go of a core part of who you are.

 Are those the options you want?
-No matter how in sync you are in terms of common interests, personality, or any number of other characteristics, ultimately this isn’t going to end well.
+No matter how in sync you are in terms of common interests, personality, or any number of other characteristics, ultimately, this is probably not going to end well.

 So, why do so many Christians begin dating someone who doesn’t share their faith?

-It varies, but many guys begin seeing a woman outside the faith because she’s physically attractive.
-Let’s be honest: our culture places a huge premium on physical appearance, and guys, being visually-oriented, are especially susceptible to falling off the wagon here.
+It varies, but a Christian man might begin seeing a woman outside the faith because she’s physically attractive.
+Let’s be honest: our culture places a huge premium on physical appearance, and guys, being visually oriented, are especially susceptible to falling off the wagon here.
+(In general, younger Christian men struggle with how to weigh the relative roles of physical appearance and godly character.)

 Beyond the physical attraction, maybe she’s open to flirting, and they have some chemistry based on personality.
-It may feel like ‘she has everything’ he wants, and Jesus can start to seem less important.
+Perhaps they just share a bunch of common interests and just have a great time together.

 For many women, it tends to be a little different.
 This is somewhat anecdotal, but there don’t seem to be that many godly men around.
 (Which reflects a deeper crisis, but that’s another post.)
 So, many women who said they’d never date a non-believer start to give up hope.

-She meets a genuinely nice non Christian guy who treats her well, has a good job and some confidence.
-She finds they share common interests, and before she knows it, they’re several months in.
-I’ve seen this happen more than once.
+She meets a genuinely nice non-Christian guy who treats her well, has a good job, has confidence, and generally seems to be a good person.
+She finds they share common interests, and before she knows it, romantic feelings develop, and they’re several months in.

-As time goes on, the conscience becomes muted (1 Timothy 1:19; 1 Timothy 4:2), and emotional and physical attachments form.
-And it gets harder and harder to find your way out.
+As time passes, the conscience becomes muted (1 Timothy 1:19; 1 Timothy 4:2), God’s commands seem less compelling, and emotional and physical attachments form.
+And like finding yourself in the middle of a house of mirrors, it gets harder and harder to find your way out.

 I want to be sympathetic here.
 I see why men and women who are ultimately not compatible spiritually end up together.
 If you’re in a relationship with an unbeliever, please know I’m not judging you or looking down on you (or the person you’re dating).